deepakkum21/angular-19-signal/angular-interview.md

 ## ::ng-deep or /deep/ or >>> [Deprecated]

 1.  used to `style child elements of the component, even though those child elements may be inside other Angular components`.
+2.  also, it should be `used for elements which we have received from CONTENT PROJECTION`
-2. It allows styles to `"pierce" the view encapsulation, making it easier to apply styles to nested components or deeply nested elements`.
+3. It allows styles to `"pierce" the view encapsulation, making it easier to apply styles to nested components or deeply nested elements`.
-3.  ::ng-deep is `deprecated` in Angular and will eventually be removed.
+4.  ::ng-deep is `deprecated` in Angular and will eventually be removed.
 However, it’s still widely used as a workaround until a proper solution is provided (`usually with the new Shadow DOM approach`).
+5.  skip addition of any [ngcontent-c0] like angular class, because it breaks angular view encapsulation

         <!-- parent.component.html -->
         <app-child></app-child>